-The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed, and if the proposed subdivision requires driveways or entrances onto a state or state aid highway located outside the urban compact area of an urban compact municipality as defined by Title 23, section 745, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704 and any rules adopted under that section.
+1. The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed, and if the proposed subdivision requires driveways or entrances onto a state or state aid highway located outside the urban compact area of an urban compact municipality as defined by Title 23, section 745, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704 and any rules adopted under that section.

-- (a)-The proposed subdivision road(s) shall conform to the Comprehensive Plan as adopted in whole or in part by the Town Council.
-The Board may require provision for the projection of roads or for access to adjoining property, whether subdivided or not. - (b)-All roads within the proposeda subdivision and roads providing access to the proposeda subdivision shall be designed so that they will provide safe vehicular travel and traffic patterns.
+(a) 2.
+Comprehensive Plan.
+The proposed subdivision road(s) shall conform to the Comprehensive Plan as adopted in whole or in part by the Town Council.

+3. Connectivity.
+The Board may require provision for the projection of roads or for access to adjoining property, whether subdivided or not.
+The Board may require that access from the subdivision to previously existing or proposed public ways include two means of such vehicular access.

+(b) 4.
+Intersection.
+All roads within a subdivision and roads providing access to a subdivision shall be designed so that they will provide safe vehicular travel and traffic patterns.
 Access roads shall not be placed within 125 feet of an intersection.

+5. Through traffic.
 The Planning Board may require that local roads be laid out so that their use by through traffic will be discouraged.

 The board shall require that roads be designed so as to provide safe, convenient and attractive access from the subdivision to previously existing or proposed public ways, which may include two or more means of such vehicular access; it may require that such roads be constructed in their entirety and be finally accepted prior to the issuance of any building permits for construction of dwellings thereon; and it may withhold approval of preliminary or final subdivision plans until such access is provided for by the applicant over his own and/or other abutting property.

+6. Topography.
 Roads in the proposed subdivision shall be laid out in an attractive manner, in order to enhance the livability and amenity of the subdivision.
 Insofar as possible, roads shall conform to existing topography, and high cuts and fills shall be avoided.

+7. Block Length.
 Block lengths shall not exceed 1,000 feet except where a greater length suits the topography or character of the subdivision and does not result in an awkward road pattern or detrimental effect to adjacent property.

+8. Lot Access.
 Each property shall be provided with vehicular access to each lot by an abutting public or private road.
 A private road shall be protected by a permanent easement which shall conform to the Road Classification Standards Table and which shall be shown on the plan.

+9. Sidewalks.
 The Planning Board may require sidewalks and/or curbing on either or both sides of any road, where they are or may be necessary for maintenance and/or public safety, as determined by the Board.

+10. Road Name.
 Road names shall not be used which will duplicate or may be confused with the names of existing roads.
 Road names shall be subject to the approval of the Planning Board and Town Council.